 For book/ebook authors, publishers, & self-publishers

-“Bill Stephen’s Vamonos! takes a wry and realistic look at human nature and the result is fun, lively, innovative, and highly entertaining.…Continue
+“Bill Stephen’s Vamonos! takes a wry and realistic look at human nature and the result is fun, lively, innovative, and highly entertaining.
+Instead of editorial comment on the character’s foibles, the…Continue

 Added by Bill Stephens on April 24, 2012 at 2:32pm — No Comments